Skip to main content

 Overview

-Gallstones are small stones that form in the gallbladder.
+Gallstones are small crystals that form in the gallbladder.
 They are usually made of cholesterol - a type of fat found in your blood.

-In most cases, gallstones don't cause any symptoms and don't need to be treated.
+In most cases, gallstones do not cause any symptoms and do not need to be treated.

 Some people with gallstones can also develop complications.
-These include inflammation of the gallbladder (cholecystitis).
-This can cause:
+For example, inflammation of the gallbladder (cholecystitis), or biliary colic.
+This is when the stones move in the gallbladder and cause pain.

 When gallstones cause symptoms or complications, it's known as gallstone disease or cholelithiasis.